SportPesa: South Africa

 In August 2017, SportPesa South Africa signed sponsorship deals with Cape Town City F.C., a team in the South Africa's Premiership, being the first sports betting company to headline sponsor a team in the Premiership.

 In 2019 SportPesa announced a deal with mobile operator Cell C, allowing Cell C customers to play and manage their SportPesa accounts through USSD, free of charge.
 Pioneering USSD and SMS betting in South Africa.

 In April 2019, SportPesa announced ‘Coaches to Count On’.
 A new scheme which saw coaching staff from SportPesa partners and English football clubs Arsenal, Southampton, and Hull visit South Africa, Tanzania and Kenya to provide coaching clinics for aspiring coaches in the local communities.

 In September 2025, SportPesa signed a shirt sponsorship deal with Cape Town City, then in the National First Division.

+In August 2025, SportPesa became the official betting partner of the DHL Stormers for the 2025/26 United Rugby Championship season, with the SportPesa logo appearing on the club's kit.

+In January 2026, SportPesa became a national sponsor of the FNB Varsity Cup, South Africa's premier university rugby competition.